Many or all companies we feature compensate us. Compensation and editorial

 • Editorial rating (out of 5): 5.0

 Credible isn’t a lender on its own.
-It’s a referral service that allows you to quickly zero in on the best online personal loan offer.
+It’s a referral service that lets you compare multiple lenders by receiving prequalified rates1.
 It works with online personal loan partners, including several we mentioned on this list, such as SoFi and Upstart.

-It’s a handy way to compare many lenders at once, but you’ll need to vet each proposed match because the terms and benefits may vary by lender.
-Credible, in turn, earns money through referral fees if you choose to accept a loan offer with one of its partners.
+It’s a handy way to compare multiple lenders at once, but you’ll need to vet each prequalified offer.
+Credible, in turn, earns money through referral fees if you accept a loan offer with one of its partners.

 • Credit score category: Any